edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 #### Functions.py
-This function file is written for the frontend to achieve following functionalities.
+This function file is written for the frontend to achieve following functionalities:

 ##### Highlight coding region
 Following 2 functions are written.